Skip to main content

 • “Runs great on handhelds.”

-• “Graphics, sound, and optimization are what you would come to expect from a Codemasters title, which means it sounds great, looks great, and runs great on the vast majority of systems with great optimization and FPS even on mid-range and low-end PCs.”
+• “Graphics, sound, and optimization are what you would expect from a Codemasters title, with great visuals, sound, and performance even on midrange and low-end PCs.”

-• “Performance - the game is well optimized and runs great.”
+• “The game is well optimized and runs great.”

-• “Just lost 15 hours of career progression due to changing the difficulty while in an event; the game is a buggy mess, so I can't recommend anyone play it.”
+• “Just lost 15 hours of career progression due to changing the difficulty whilst in an event; the game is a buggy mess so I can't recommend anyone play it.”

-• “The game has some bugs, like not running until you change the compatibility to Windows 7, some races staying locked even after completing the requirements, game crashes after finishing a race, random hard freezes, random FPS drops in certain locations, and the game resetting your sponsor and race progression for no reason.”
+• “The game has some severe bugs: it doesn't run until changing compatibility to Windows 7, some races stay locked even after completing required tasks, crashes after finishing races, random hard freezes, random FPS drops in certain locations, and it resets sponsor and race progression for no reason.”

 • humor